I. GRADUATION REQUIREMENTS

 It is necessary that a student’s program comply with the statute and administrative code of the State of New Jersey, the requirements established by the District Board of Education, and sound principles of education before a diploma will be granted.
 In order to graduate a pupil must:

-B. Earn a total of 120 Credits which is comprised of required classes and additional electives
+- Earn a total of 120 Credits comprised of required classes and additional electives

 Program of Studies

 English Language Arts

 African American Studies

 - Students will carry a minimum of fifteen (15) credits per semester and a minimum of thirty (30) credits per year.

 - The principal alone may, for good reason, waive the minimum of thirty (30) credits per year with the understanding that the student needs 120 credits for graduation.

 - High school level courses taken prior to Grade 9 may be used to meet prerequisites for advancement in a particular subject area and satisfy the Algebra requirement.
 A listing of these courses appears as a separate category on the high school transcript.
 However, because graduation credit requirements may only be met by courses taken in Grades 9-12, courses taken prior to Grade 9 are not included in GPA or class rank nor do they count toward graduation requirements, except Algebra, which can satisfy the content requirement, but not the credit requirement.

 - High school level courses taken in approved high school evening/day and review programs, and through distance learning, are not included in weighted or unweighted GPA or class rank.